 Directions for Cake

-- Preheat oven to 325 degrees F. Grease and flour two 8-inch round cake pans and set aside.
-Cut two parchment paper rounds and place in the bottom of the greased and floured cake pans.
+- Preheat oven to 325°F. Grease and flour two 8-inch round cake pans, then set aside.
+Cut two parchment paper rounds and place them in the bottom of the greased and floured cake pans.

 - Whisk the eggs, buttermilk, sour cream, oil, and vanilla in a large bowl until thoroughly mixed.